 Not all customers are made equal.
 By segmenting your email list, you recognize the fact that customers shouldn’t be on the same journey together.

 There are many ways you can segment your email list.
 It can be based on demographics, interests or location.
 Looking at online activity and past interactions can help you determine which path they should follow.
 Here, you can create separate email lists for customers who are still assessing their options on your website and loyal customers who are prime candidates for your referral program.
+You can use referral marketing software to set up and manage your own referral programs.

 From there, you can create a separate workflow in your marketing automation software to send them targeted content designed to set them on the right path.